bravo-2018/Assessments/Week-4-dhofstetter.md

 #### 1. What is a method in Ruby?
 How is it different or similar to functions in JavaScript?
+It is used to to wrap a repeatable statement in order for reuse.
+Methods and functions are the samething

 #### 2. What does it mean that a class inherits from another class?
 Try to explain Ruby inheritance.

-[Your Answer]

 [Googled Answer]
+It inherits the behavior of a child class

 #### 3. What is rspec and what is the general process for writing tests in RSpec?

 //Your Answer
+rspec is a program used for automating testing cases
 //Googled Answer

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer